xsf3190/oracle-to-github-backup/README.md

 1. download contents of TABLE.LOG and PACKAGE.PCK_RESTORE and create in ADMIN schema in target ADB
 2. create credential for target ADB ADMIN user in "schema-to-backup"
 3. create db link to target ADB ADMIN user in "schema-to-backup"

+Adapt the packages to suit any specific requirements.

 ## Run
 ```